aseduto/mgdoc-jekyll-theme/content/Encode.md

 ---
 layout: default
-title: Encode
+title: Encode Files for mg
 tags: [help]
 ---

-# Encode Files for mg

 In the beginning you should have a file you want to play in a web page or in a mobile application using adaptive streaming instead of progressive download.